SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 The endpoints in the Entitlement Service API are protected by the OAuth 2.0 "Resource Owner Password Credentials" grant type, otherwise known as the "Password" grant type (this grant type is considered legacy, but is still used to protect some resources in this area).
 See the link to understanding OAuth 2.0 grant types in the [Further reading](#further-reading) section below for more background information.

-👉 Head over to the [Entitlements Service API overview](https://api.sap.com/api/APIEntitlementsService/overview) page on the SAP API Business Hub.
+👉 Head over to the [Entitlements Service API overview](https://hub.sap.com/api/APIEntitlementsService/overview) page on the SAP Business Accelerator Hub.

 👉 Find and follow the link, under the Documentation heading, to the [Account Administration Using APIs of the SAP Cloud Management Service](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/17b6a171552544a6804f12ea83112a3f.html?locale=en-US) section in the SAP Help Portal, where you'll see something like this: